 top of page

 Where did you find that music?
-Here's a Women Choral Composer Resource in time for March
+A repertoire resource for programming women composers of choral music in time for March

 Exploring choral repertoire and experimenting how songs connect to create a compelling and meaningful program is one of my favorite pastimes.
-But crafting choral programs can be tough, especially if you have committed to not reprising the songs you sang in college.
-Let’s be honest for a beat--the music we sang in high school and college was primarily composed by white males.
-And it is easy to locate this “tried and true” choral repertoire, also known as the choral canon, because it is widely available in our institution’s choral music libraries, music anthologies, and music publishing websites.
+But crafting choral programs can be challenging and time-consuming, especially if you have committed to not reprising the songs you sang in previous choral ensembles.
+Let’s be honest for a beat--the music many of us sang in high school and college was primarily composed by white males.
+And it is easy to locate this “tried and true” choral repertoire, also referred to as being part of the choral canon, because it is widely available in our institution’s choral music libraries, music anthologies, and music publishing websites.
 In fact, there is a very good chance you can score a composition (pun intended) from the choral canon in the public domain for free.
 Thus, programing diverse repertoire can be difficult because access to the music has not been equitable.
-Five years ago, I gathered the courage as a choral conductor and artistic director to find my own voice by conscientiously programming music by women-presenting composers for the choirs I directed and also began reconsidering the choral literature taught at the graduate level.
+Six years ago, I gathered the courage as a choral conductor and artistic director to find my own voice by conscientiously programming music by women-presenting composers for the choirs I directed and also began reconsidering the choral literature taught at the graduate level.
 By conscientious I mean scouring, researching, listening, making lists, studying, and teaching choral music composed by women.
-Although my diligence in repertoire exploration extends to other historically excluded composers, this article focuses specifically on music by women composers to help us celebrate “Women’s History Month” this March by sharing some great resources to find repertoire.
+Although my diligence in repertoire exploration extends to other composers representing populations that have historically been excluded and underrepresented in choral performance, this resource is specific to finding balance in the gender and gender expressions of the composers programmed.

 Over the last few years, I have started polling our audiences to inquire the aspect(s) of the concert they enjoyed most.
-The positive comments were centered around the variety of repertoire.
-Now, one of my favorite comments is, “where did you find that music?”
-I wish there was one comprehensive list or database that referenced all music by historically excluded or composers not currently being amplified due to their gender.
-Unfortunately, such a resource does not exist… yet.
-Therefore, I often visit individual websites of my ever-growing list of women composers to explore whether one of their compositions will fit an upcoming program.
+The positive comments were centered around the variety of repertoire, to which one of my favorite comments is, “where did you find that music?”
+While there have been considerable strides in recent years of lists including underrepresented composers, a comprehsensive resource does not exist… yet.
+Therefore, I often visit individual websites of my ever-growing list of composers to explore whether one of their compositions will fit an upcoming program.
 When I have been unable to locate a particular score, I have contacted other ensembles that have performed it to inquire where to find it.
 As you can imagine, the task is time-consuming but worth it.
-There are several great resources starting to emerge that aid programming music by women-presenting and women-identifying composers.
-Here are a few resources to explore this March for Women’s History Month:
+There are several great resources starting to emerge that aid programming music by composers of a gender or gender expression that is underrepresented in the choral canon.
+Here are a few resources to explore this summer as you consider broadening your programs for the upcoming season:

 Historical Options: